datenighto/dngamepads/README.md

 }

 document.addEventListener("DOMContentLoaded", function(event) {
-	// note er do not call startPolling here window.requestAnimationFrame(update);
+	// note we do not call startPolling here window.requestAnimationFrame(update);
 });
 ```